dinhphu28/mobile_prog_iot/README.md

 # TE Smart - SmartHome solution for your modern home

 > TE Smart is also called TES.
-Establish by Anthony and NhHao.
+Established by Anthony and NhHao.
 >
 > We specialize in providing services and solutions for smart home systems.
 >